-The speech-language pathologist may train patients in the use of adapted computers or communication devices, known more as augmentative or alternative communication (AAC).
+The SLP may train patients in the use of adapted computers or communication devices, known as augmentative or alternative communication (AAC).
 SLPs also address cognition, which includes attention, processing, organization of thoughts, problem solving and memory.

 Siskin Hospital's team of speech-language pathologists (10 full-time, one part-time and several as-needed SLPs) serve on specialized and diagnosis-specific teams.

 Inpatient and outpatient SLPs work collaboratively in the same department, which helps with the transition from inpatient therapy to outpatient therapy.
 Speech-language therapies are also provided at Siskin Hospital's Therapy Services outpatient clinics in East Brainerd and Cleveland.

 Learn more about Outpatient Therapy Services.

 Siskin Hospital has SLPs who are certified in the Lee Silverman Voice Therapy (LSVT Loud).
-An LSVT Loud SLP also leads the Siskin Hospital Parkinson’s Disease Support Group.
 LSVT Loud is the primary research-based approach for treating voice and speech disorders for patients with Parkinson’s Disease.
 One of these LSVT-Loud clinicians facilitates the Parkinson’s Disease Support Group, which meets monthly at Siskin Hospital

 Learn more about LSVT.